jomivz/jomivz.github.io/_posts/2000-01-01-dfir-win-bitlocker-mount.md

 NOTE: Every recovery key has a password ID.
 Ensure that the recovery key entered is for the password ID shown to you.

-### <a name='UnmountVHDviaWindowsDiskManagementTool'></a>Unmount VHD via Windows Disk Management Tool
+### <a name='unmount-vhd'></a>unmount-vhd

 1. Right click on the mounted VHD and click on Detach VHD.

-On “acme.corp”, right click and choose “Find”
+2. On “acme.corp”, right click and choose “Find”

-Choose “Computer”, type the computer name, click on “Find Now”.
+3. Choose “Computer”, type the computer name, click on “Find Now”.
 On section “Search Results”, pick the computer.

-Go to “BitLocker Recovery” tab to retrieve BitLocker Recovery Password
+4. Go to “BitLocker Recovery” tab to retrieve BitLocker Recovery Password